Lawyers allied with Trump penalized over Michigan lawsuit

-DETROIT (AP) — Nine lawyers allied with former President Donald Trump face financial penalties and other sanctions after a judge Wednesday said they had abused the court system with a lawsuit that challenged Michigan’s election results that certified Joe Biden as the winner.
+DETROIT (AP) — Nine lawyers allied with former President Donald Trump face financial penalties and other sanctions after a judge Wednesday said they had abused the court system with a lawsuit that challenged Michigan’s election results in favor of Joe Biden.

-U.S. District Judge Linda Parker said the lawsuit last November was a sham intended to deceive the court and the public.
+U.S. District Judge Linda Parker said the lawsuit last November was a sham intended to deceive the court and the public, just a few days after Biden’s 154,000-vote victory in the state was certified.

 “Despite the haze of confusion, commotion and chaos counsel intentionally attempted to create by filing this lawsuit, one thing is perfectly clear: Plaintiffs’ attorneys have scorned their oath, flouted the rules, and attempted to undermine the integrity of the judiciary along the way,” Parker said in the opening of a scathing 110-page opinion.